yssource/crp/src/idioms/closures.md

 of this is to assist in reasoning about the lifetimes of the captures to ensure that the closure does not outlive any of the objects it has captured.

-In Rust the same decisions about captures with respect to lifetimes have to be made, but the compiler tracks them instead of having to do the reasoning manually.
+In Rust, the same decisions about captures with respect to lifetimes have to be made, but the compiler tracks them instead of having to do the reasoning manually.
 That is, in spite of the type of the closure not being expressible, it does still include the lifetimes of variables captured by reference, and so is